The concept of multiple generations living in the same house is nothing new.

 A Home Within a Home

-In 2011, Lennar Homes, a national builder headquartered in Miami, Fla., introduced its NextGen line of homes in Homes geared specifically to multigenerational buyers are on the cutting edge of design.
-Arizona, California and Nevada.
+In 2011, Lennar Homes, a national builder headquartered in Miami, Fla., introduced its NextGen line of homes in Arizona, California and Nevada.
 The homes include a “lock-off suite” that is, as the company advertises, “a home within a home” — bedroom, full bath, kitchenette, living room, laundry room and separate entrance.
 Some plans also include a private one-car garage.

 The NextGen homes are so popular they’re now offered in 130 communities across the United States, including Florida, Minnesota and New Jersey.
 Sale prices range from the low $200,000s to $600,000 for 2,000 to 4,000 sq. ft., depending on the community and geographic location.